 Grounded in the spirit of Gerald Lopez’s Rebellious Lawyering, this conference brings together practitioners, law students, and community activists from around the country to discuss innovative, progressive approaches to law and social change.The conference seeks to challenge hierarchies of race, wealth, gender, and expertise within legal practice and education.
-Dates: Friday, Feb.
-16, and Saturday, Feb.
-17 at Yale Law School in New Haven, Connecticut.
+Dates: 2019 dates to be announces (usually mid-February) at Yale Law School in New Haven, Connecticut.

 Robert M. Cover Public Interest Law Retreat